rohithmay/rohithmay.github.io/index.md

             <!-- Enter contents here -->
                         <div style="text-align:justify;">

+                        I'm currently in the second year of my PGDM in Research and Business Analytics at
-                        I'm a student of data science and am currently carrying coursework in the areas of machine learning, finance, linear algebra etc.  Prior to this, I pursued a Masters course in physics and am skilled in computational physics and mathematical modeling. <br/><br/>
+                        <a href=" https://www.mse.ac.in/">  Madras School of Economics, </a>  carrying out coursework in machine learning, finance, economics, linear algebra etc. Prior to this, I pursued a Masters course in physics and am skilled in computational physics and mathematical modeling.
+A CV here.
+Check out the [projects](/projects)

+                        I'm a student of data science and am currently carrying coursework in the areas of machine learning, finance, linear algebra etc.   <br/><br/>

                         This site is both a repository of my projects & notes on topics in economics, data science and quantum computing and also my blog where I post occasional musings. <br/> <br/>